-Configurable apps in ArcGIS Online are template applications that you can configure easily, no coding required.
-They help you publish apps quickly to support a variety of workflows and users.
-Configurable apps are the fastest and easiest way to go from a map to a shareable app.
+ArcGIS Instant Apps are template applications that you can configure easily, no coding required.
+Featuring both an express and full setup mode, they help you publish apps quickly to support a variety of workflows and users.
+Instant Apps are the fastest and easiest way to go from a map to a shareable app.

 About this tutorial

-In this tutorial you will create a simple application that features a swipe tool using Media Map, one of the configurable app templates.
+In this tutorial, you will create a simple application that features a swipe tool using Media Map, one of the ArcGIS Instant Apps.
 You can view the completed Media Map app and follow along by using the New York City Yesterday and Today web map.